JAdpp/BrickSmart-backend-/README.md

 # BrickSmart-backend-
-the backend of BrickSmart project
+The backend of BrickSmart project, using Python and Django 5